 India's heartthrob Milind Soman turned a year older today!
-On his birthday, we bring you unseen pictures from his modelling days in the '90s that you will love to see and some interesting facts about him that you probably didn't know (Photos courtesy: mid-day archives and Milind Soman's Instagram account)
+On his birthday, we bring you unseen pictures from his modelling days from the '90s that you will love to see and some interesting facts about him that you probably didn't know (Photo courtesy: mid-day archives and Milind Soman's Instagram account)

 Born in Glasgow, Scotland, Milind Soman and his family later shifted to a place near London, England during his childhood.
 But in 1972, Milind Soman moved to India and settled in Mumbai.

 Milind Soman's father Prabhakar Soman was a nuclear scientist with the Bhabha Atomic Research Centre.
 And his mother Usha is a biochemist.
 The actor's mother also taught in a lot of colleges when she was young.